avinashbn2/json-rule-editor/README.md

 # Project specific documentation

+### Core Engine

+`/src/engine` includes core lib functions which are used to create the facts, conditions, operators etc based on the configurations any modification need for core logic changes needs to be done here

 ### Configuration

 `/src/constants` includes json configuration of attributes, data-types, operators, options ( options for multivalued attributes) and yield types